 - Uniform-unannounced testing of designated employees occupying a specified area element or position; or

 - A statistically random sampling of such employees based on a neutral criterion, such as social security numbers.
 The City shall ensure that random alcohol and drug tests conducted under this testing method are unannounced and that the dates for testing are spread reasonably throughout the calendar year.

-The minimum annual percentage rate for random illegal drug testing shall be 50 percent of the average number of employees in positions requiring a CDL.
+The minimum annual percentage rate for random illegal drug and alcohol testing shall be 50 percent of the average number of employees in positions requiring a CDL.

 The minimum annual percentage rate for random drug and alcohol testing may be increased or decreased by the Federal Motor Carriers Safety Administration, for positions requiring a CDL.
 The City shall require that each employee who is notified of selection for random alcohol and/or drug testing proceeds to the testing facility immediately.

 An employee shall only be tested for alcohol while the employee is performing safety-sensitive functions, just before the employee is to perform safety-sensitive functions, or just after the employee has ceased performing such functions.

 "Reasonable suspicion testing" means drug and/or alcohol testing when the City has reasonable suspicion to believe that the employee has violated the prohibitions of this policy concerning drug and/or alcohol use.
 Reasonable suspicion of drug and/or alcohol use shall be based on a specific, contemporaneous event or observation pointing to recent drug and/or alcohol use.